LeetLLM

 • later sample has more dialogue-like clauses and role words

-That is point of staged notebook.
-You can see model move from "barely shaped" to "somewhat useful" instead of pretending first checkpoint was already good.
+That's the point of the staged notebook.
+You can see the model move from "barely shaped" to "somewhat useful" instead of pretending the first checkpoint was already good.

 In bigger runs you still don't choose between metrics and generations.
 You need both.